 Where will it go?

-The original ‘cross country’ railway left the North Eastern (Melbourne to Wodonga) railway line at Heathcote Junction, and travelled through Kilmore to Heathcote and on to Bendigo (or Sandhurst as it was then known).
+The original ‘cross country’ railway left the North Eastern (Melbourne to Wodonga) railway line at Heathcote Junction, and snaked its way through Kilmore to Heathcote and onto Bendigo (or Sandhurst as it was then known).

-The O’Keefe Rail Trail is located on a section of that former railway, between Bendigo and Heathcote, a total distance of approximately 49kms.
+The O’Keefe Rail Trail is located on a section of that former railway, between Bendigo and Heathcote, for a total distance of approximately 50kms.

-Representing sections of the community, the Friends group and the Mitchell Bicycle Users Group (MBUG) would like the route of the proposed trail to follow as closely as possible the original railway alignment.
+Representing sections of the community, the Friends group and the Mitchell Bicycle Users Group (MBUG) have put forward that the proposed trail follow as closely as possible to the original railway alignment.
 Such may not always be possible, to follow the original route exactly, as parts of the original alignment are now privately owned or the land use has changed.
 So it is expected that such a trail could include some diversions, which is not an uncommon feature of developing rail trails.

 Where’s all that in relation to Melbourne?

 Just to put this into perspective, the map below shows central Victoria in relation to Melbourne.
 With proposing to have a rail trail between Heathcote and Wallan, such a trail would be less than 30kms distance from the existing Craigeburn’s Galade Tamboore Trail connection to the Merri Ck Trail and the whole Melbourne trail network.
-The future planned extension of the Merri Creek Trail, towards Heathcote Junction/Wandong, could make an off-road connection from Melbourne to this rail trail even closer!
+With the future planned extension of the Merri Creek Trail towards Wallan in the urban growth strategy, this could make an off-road connection from Melbourne to this rail trail even closer!

 Networking to other trails

-Networking the proposed Wallan to Heathcote Rail Trail with other trails, such as the Great Victorian Rail Trail at Tallarook (just south of Seymour on this map), the Murchison to Rushworth (Waranga) Rail Trail, the Goldfields Track (Victoria), the Bendigo Bushland Trail, and of course the O’Keefe Rail Trail, is an important strategic consideration.
-The connection to the Great Victorian Rail Trail could either be via V/Line passenger trains, along a quite rural on-road reserve trail, or a dedicated off-road trail between Kilmore and Tallarook.
+Networking the proposed Wallan to Heathcote Rail Trail with other trails, such as the Great Victorian Rail Trail at Tallarook (just south of Seymour on this map), the Murchison to Rushworth (Waranga) Rail Trail/ Heathcote to Murchison Trail, the Goldfields Track (Victoria), the Bendigo Bushland Trail, and of course the O’Keefe Rail Trail, is an important strategic consideration.
+The Wallan to Heathcote Rail Trail is the ‘missing spine’ connection to a great network of regional Victorian trails (refer map).

 Trail Feasibility Study

-A funded feasibility study, looking at the proposals for a Wallan to Heathcote Rail Trail and networking this with other trails, was formally completed in October 2017.
+A funded feasibility study, looking at the proposals for a Wallan to Heathcote Rail Trail and networking this with other trails, was formally completed in December 2017.
 This report was then considered by the Mitchell Shire Council on 19th March 2018, with the Mayor Rhonda Sanderson saying that this rail trail is seen as being visionary for the Mitchell Shire Council’s community, business economy and walking/cycling tourism.
-The Council adopted the report, and that a Trail Working Group would be formed to consider matters raised by some of the private landowners of the former railway reserve.
+The Council adopted the report, and indicated that a Trail Working Group would be formed to consider matters raised by some of the private landowners of the former railway reserve.
 The City of Greater Bendigo council has supported the study’s report recommendations.
 The proposed trail now awaits funding commitment from the State and possibility Federal governments, to progress the development either as a whole or in stages.